-Transit and residential land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Institutional, transit, and commercial land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Many transit properties are publicly owned and could therefore be the easiest to work with.
+Commercial properties could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
+Many transit and institutional properties are publicly owned and could therefore be the easiest to work with.
 The CRTI may be able to help apply for funding for tree plantings.
-Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.